For organizations where AI decisions carry legal, financial, or reputational risk.

 04

-Shadow AI is already operating.
-Decisions are being influenced by systems that were never approved, never assessed for risk, and never documented.
-This is not a future problem — it is a current gap.
+Shadow AI is operating.
+Decisions are influenced by systems never approved, assessed, or documented.

 How many of these did you recognise?